icyflame/dotfiles/README.md

 bash bootstrap-dotfiles.sh --go
 ```

-Now, opening a new shell, you should see the zsh shell, with all your zprezto
+Now, opening a new shell, you should see the zsh shell, with all your zprezto plugins included.
+You
-plugins included.
+might have to logout and login in order to get the `chsh` to take effect.

+In order to apply color schemes, run the appropriate script inside the `color-schemes` directory.